Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Approximation rates

-On the right hand side of this inequality we have (i) eliminated $\DFT$ and (ii) split the error in a time component and a frequency component.
-Note that the symmetry of this decomposition matches the symmetry of the error $E^{[n]}_h(f) = E^{[n]}_{p^{-1}}(\bar{\hat{f}})$, cf.~Appendix \ref{sec:app}.
+On the right-hand side of this inequality we have (i) eliminated $\DFT$ and (ii) split the error in a time component and a frequency component.
+Note that the symmetry of this decomposition matches the symmetry of the error $E^{[n]}_h(f) = E^{[n]}_{p^{-1}}(\bar{\hat{f}})$ in Lemma \ref{lemma:symmetry}.
 To derive approximation rates, we must ensure that the samples of $f-\cPp f$ and $\hat{f}-\cPh \hat{f}$ decay sufficiently fast.
 This can be accomplished by specifying decay conditions on $f$ and $\hat{f}$.